HPAI-BSC/ipg4av/src/database/DATASET.md

 ```bash
 bash src/database/create_database.sh
 ```
-Make sure to update the script to point to the correct NuScenes path.
+Make sure to update the script to point to the correct NuScenes path and dataset split.
 This step will generate all the processed data required to create PGs.